 Every country imposes certain restrictions on mail items received from abroad.
 In order to comply with customs regulations of all countries of destination, it is important that you fill in every item on the declaration form clearly and accurately, and in the language entirely understood by postal administrations both locally and in the country of destination.

-You can complete the declaration forms in Chinese for items addressed to Mainland China, Macau, Singapore or Taiwan.
+You can complete the declaration forms in Chinese for items addressed to The Mainland, Macao, Singapore or Taiwan.

 Some articles are prohibited and will be refused for posting; they will be detained if detected in transit.
 You should ensure that your item does not contain any dangerous articles prohibited by legislation or by postal or customs regulations.
 You will not receive compensation or postage refund for items containing prohibited articles.